-- The President's New Freedom Commission on Mental Health was established in April 2002 as part of the President's agenda to ensure that Americans with mental illness not fall through the cracks, that lives not be lost, and that recovery be a realistic goal of treatment. - The Commission is comprised of 15 members, including providers, payers, administrators, and consumers of mental health services and family members of consumers, that were appointed by the President, as well as ex officio members representing several federal agencies. - The mission of the Commission is to conduct a comprehensive study of the U.S. mental health service delivery system, including public and private sector providers, and to advise the President on methods of improving the system.
-The Commission's final report (or set of recommendations) is expected to be completed by April 2003.
+- The President's New Freedom Commission on Mental Health was established in April 2002 as part of the President's agenda to ensure that Americans with mental illness not fall through the cracks, that lives not be lost, and that recovery be a realistic goal of treatment. - The Commission was comprised of 15 members, including providers, payers, administrators, and consumers of mental health services and family members of consumers, that were appointed by the President, as well as ex-officio members representing several federal agencies. - The mission of the Commission was to conduct a comprehensive study of the U.S. mental health service delivery system, including public and private sector providers, and to advise the President on methods of improving the system.
+In July 2003, the Commission issued its report with recommendations on how to transform the public mental health system. - The Commission's report stated decisively that mental illness is shockingly common, affecting almost every American family directly or indirectly.
+No community is unaffected, no school or workplace untouched. - The President's FY 2005 proposed budget reflects several of the Commission's requests, including a new \$44 million proposal for the State Infrastructure Grants for Transformation.